-Distribute the master mix in PCR tubes and add 1 µl of reconstituted intermediate plasmid.
+The master mix is distributed in PCR tubes ( 24µl/sample) and 1 µl of reconstituted homology intermediate plasmid is added to the master mix.

 * Phase selection is done by following the reading frame of the gene at the end of the preceding exon.
 If the last codon in the preceeding exon is complete (NNN-intron-NNN), the phase is p0.
 If one of the nucleotide of the codon is in the preceeding exon and two are in the following exon (N-intron-NN) the phase is p1.
 If two nucleotides of the codon is in the preceeding exon and one in the following exon (NN-intron-N) the phase is p2.
-It is crucial to select the correct phase using incorrect phase cause a frameshift mutation.
+It is crucial to select the correct phase to avoid a frameshift mutation.